Author: Áine Humble

 In this study, I counted codes for the number of different types of wedding work individuals reported (a) women doing on their own, (b) men doing on their own, and (c) couples carrying out together.
 Based on these counts, I came up with an average number of tasks performed by women, men, or together within each of the couple categories and then the couple categories were ranked compared to each other.
 This procedure is a bit too detailed to describe here, but is described in Humble (2009b).
 The important thing to note here is that it was only during this analysis that I had an “a-ha” moment in which I realized that I had been focusing too much on women’s solo work or the work couples did together at the expense of the work men did on their own (my first blind spot).
 Examining the rank ordering of the different couple categories in terms of who carried out what work, I realized that the one way that transitional couples differentiated themselves from egalitarian couples was that men in transitional couples rarely did anything on their own, in fact they reported doing even less tasks on their own compared to traditional couples in this study.
 I would not have had this awareness without conducting the rank order comparison.
 Enhanced clarity!

 Setting up the activation of the gender construction code paved the way for me to use the Code Matrix Browser option, which provides a visual look at which codes (all codes may be looked at or only certain codes) have been assigned to which transcripts (a second option is to look at how many times a code has been assigned to a particular transcript, but in this case, I was only interested in the presence or absence of the codes).
 As part of the rank order comparison, I activated the categories of the three types of work (work done by women, by men, and together) and analyzed them one at a time by each couple category.
-An example of this is shown on my webpage.
+An example of the code matrix browser output for a group of women is shown on my webpage.

 Starting with the first row and the top left tile, the tiles are “described” with a color from left to right.
 When it reaches the end of a row, it proceeds down to the first column of the following row—much like when using the “return” function on a typewriter.
 In the normal manner of presentation, the total number of tiles is divided among the coded passages of text so that the number of tiles that symbolize a segment or its color is determined by the total size of all coded segments.
 (Kuckartz, 2007a, p.
 8)